Welcome to CONQUESTS, an exciting new educational paradigm!

 - A variety of assessment techniques utilized according to students’ unique learning needs.

-- With teachers as facilitators, students take pride in work that is their own, learning in a new and individual ways.
+- With teachers as facilitators, students take pride in work that is their own, learning in new and individual ways.

 - Every subject taught is within the context of a broader vision.
 How does everything learned connect to the world we live in?